What is a Commercial Invoice?

 The common question arising in businesses is what is the difference between Pro Forma Invoice & Commercial Invoice.
 A pro forma invoice is required in the pre-shipment process.
 It generally gives customers an idea of what to expect in terms of the details of the transaction, including the price, quality and quantity of the product, payment, delivery terms, etc. In other words, it documents the sale terms, but it doesn’t demand payment.

 A seller requires a tax invoice to initiate his tax procedures.
-He can independently stipulate his amount for chargeable goods.
+He can independently stipulate his amount for chargeable goods (Something like GST Invoice in India).

 In contrast, a commercial invoice is required to specify invoice for quality, quantity, price & terms of sale.